Shopify lazy loading and why it's good for your store

 Add lazy loading manually

-If you’re not a stranger to coding, you can try implementing lazy loading to your Shopify store manually.
+If you’re not a stranger to source code, you can try implementing lazy loading to your Shopify store manually.
+However, you’ll need to add the loading = “lazy” attribute to each image individually, which can take a lot of time if you have hundreds of images.

 Shopify lazy loading tips